zuluprotocol/zeta/core/blockchain/nullchain/README.md

 ## Using the Null-blockchain

-Providing the following options when running `zeta node`, or by setting them in `config.toml` will start vega with a null-blockchain:
+Providing the following options when running `zeta node`, or by setting them in `config.toml` will start zeta with a null-blockchain:

 ```
 --blockchain.chain-provider=nullchain